SE Division Street

 As many of you know we at OSA are offering a free series of art classes to any US Military veteran.
 This 10 week session will be for vets only.
-Blick art supply is working with us to get materials for this project.
-You can help by going into the Blick store on NW Glisan and purchasing some specific materials from the list they have there and leaving them in the donation box at the store.
+Both the Blick store on NW Glisan and ACS supply on SE 21st have donated art supplies.
 We really appreciate it and so do the vets.

 When I quit commercial art in 2004 I decided that I would put my effort into being an art teacher.
 Or rather, an art learner.
 I wanted to teach art because I really wanted to learn it.
 I had a successful career in art for over 20 years but felt I still needed to know more about drawing and painting.
 So I began teaching art classes wherever I could.
 In these classes I would teach whatever it was I wanted to learn myself!
 How to draw, composition, color theory and all the rest.
 All the time I was teaching these lessons I was drawing and painting en plein aire, and won several awards in those competitions.